 Pockets is an artist...and a monkey.
 And sales of his paintings help keep his sanctuary afloat

-The precocious primate's work has gained international attention, even selling a piece to Jane Goodall
+The precocious primate's work has gained international attention — even Jane Goodall has one on her wall

 Pockets Warhol, a capuchin monkey, spent the first few years of his life as a pet in British Columbia.
 When his owner found it too difficult to take care of him, Pockets ended up at Story Book Farm, a primate sanctuary in Southwestern Ontario.
 He took to his new home and began to bond with Charmaine, a volunteer who spends her weekends taking care of the primates.
 After seeing the way orangutans used painting as a form of rehabilitation, Charmaine laid out some canvas with a set of paints.
 Without hesitation, Pockets began creating his very own abstract pieces.